 Track League structure:

-• Cat B and Cat A will have at least four races in their programme each evening.
-Three of these will be open to all riders from the relevant category.
-The fourth race will also count towards one of two supplementary leagues: the women and vets’ league, and the sprinters league.
+• Cat B and Cat A will have four races in their programme each evening.
+Three of these will be open to all riders from the relevant category and will count towards the overall track league standings for that category.
+The fourth race will count towards one of two supplementary leagues: the women and vets’ league, and the sprinters league.

 • Riders in League A and B who do not qualify for the “Women and Vets League” will be invited to participate in the ‘Sprinters League’ for each category.
 As the name suggests, these are sprint specific events (dash, handicap, keirin); there is a separate competition for the rider who can amass the most points from the ‘sprinter’s league’ events over the course of the track league.
 Depending on rider numbers, time constraints and the organisers’ discretion, these events may be run either on a handicap basis or in heats or combined as a single event.
 Points won in these events are NOT added to a rider’s general total for Cat B or Cat A, but count only for the sprinters’ league in the relevant category.
 Vet and women riders will not be permitted to ride sprinters’ league events under normal circumstances.
 However, in exceptional circumstances - for example if they are a sprint specialist racing at national or international level - on application to the organiser or commissaire they may be permitted to ride.